INQUIRELAB/mcp-bridge-api/README.md

 ## ⚙️ Configuration

-MCP Bridge is configured through a JSON file named `mcp_config.json` in the project root:
+MCP Bridge is configured through a JSON file named `mcp_config.json` in the project root.
+This is an example of a MCP config:

 ```json
 {